-Do you want to grow some perfect tomatoes this year??
-Check out these creative tips and tricks shared on The Frugal Girls Facebook Page…
+Do you want to grow some perfect tomatoes in your garden this year??

 Laura said: “Coming from a long line of farmers, the best tip I ever heard for backyard growing was planting marigolds at the base of tomatoes…it is a natural pest repellent!”